 Published: 29 June 2020

-With a short supply of PPE to the NHS and some environmental concerns on disposal face masks – face coverings made from cloth will keep you just as protected on public transport and protect our environment.
+With a short supply of PPE to the NHS and some environmental concerns on disposal face masks – face coverings made from cloth will keep you just as protected and protect our environment.

-Instead, you can help save the environment and use cloth coverings which are sustainable can protect you without the added waste.
-You can make your own masks from old T-shirts which is a great way to upcycle any un-wanted clothing.
-Find out how you can easily make your own on the The Guardian website.
+You can help save the environment and use cloth coverings which are sustainable can protect you without the added waste, although coverings must have at least two layers of fabric.
+You can make your own face coverings from old T-shirts which is a great way to upcycle any un-wanted clothing.

-They must be washed periodically so it will be handy for every member of the household to have a few on hand especially if you or anyone you live with rely on public transport.
-Guidance on how to wear face coverings can also be found in the above link.
+Face coverings must be washed periodically so it will be handy for every member of the household to have a few on hand as they must be worn whilst shopping and while on public transport.
+You can read further guidance on the GOV.UK website.

 Read more articles in this section

 Up to 165 new care homes in Surrey

 Register for help if your utilities go off

 Sign up to a priority register